subscribe to this site

 While there is the potential for running injuries (just as there is in any sport), the benefits far outweigh the possible risk of injury.

-Here are some minor common injuries that all runners go through at one time or another:
+Here are some minor common injuries and fixes that all runners go through at one time or another:

 • Foot blisters There are specialized socks to help prevent blisters.
 If you do get one lance it with a sterile needle and then put Superglue or Krazy glue on it.